 This personal statement is a chance to tell us what you want to do on your chosen MA.
 It might include details of the techniques or themes that you want to investigate, the creative practitioners that inspire you, or the reading that fires your imagination.

 It is also good for you to use the personal statement to let us know about your longer-term professional goals.
 It’s fine to change your mind later on about what you intend to do – we understand that a creative process rarely runs in straight lines.
 However, the personal statement is important because it helps us to begin a dialogue about how we can best support your flourishing as a distinctive, individual voice.

 If you meet the entrance requirements, we will get back to you within three weeks of receiving your application to invite you for interview.
 You will have the opportunity to tell us more about your work at this stage and to ask more questions about your course.

 To enrol on our MFA, a recent MA or 180 level 7 credits in an art, design, crafts or media discipline is normally required.
 The personal statement can be used to outline the work you intend to develop on the MFA.
 Contact firstname.lastname@example.org if you have any questions.

 Our terms and conditions for Higher Education students – which set out the basis of the agreement between us when you accept a place with us – can be downloaded here.
 These make reference to our Academic Regulations and our Code of Conduct for students.
-All new students will follow the Open University approved Academic Regulations, which can be downloaded here.
-The Code of Conduct is specified in our HE Student Handbook which can be found here.
+The Code of Conduct is specified in our HE Student Handbook which can be viewed here.